Forms and Deadlines

 STATE-LEVEL & CONGRESSIONAL PRIMARIES

-- Voters who are Undeclared or registered as Nonpartisan may vote for any candidate in the Primary Election.
+• Voters who are registered as nonpartisan/independent may vote any party's ballot EXCEPT Libertarian.

-- Voters registered in a recognized political party may only vote for a candiates from their political party.
+• Voters registered in a recognized political party may only vote their party's ballot.

 Youth Vote in Primary?

 NO. You must eighteen (18) or older to vote in a primary election.